 General policies

 The journal publishes articles and reviews in both English and Chinese.
-English articles should go through a spelling and grammar check on the computer before submission.
+English articles should go through a spelling and grammar check before submission.
 Authors writing in their non-native language are advised to have their articles thoroughly edited by professionals with native-level proficiency in that language prior to submission.

 Each manuscript submitted to the journal should begin with abstracts in both English and Chinese, beginning with the one in the language of the article.
 Each abstract should be 1/4 to 1/2 page in length (approximately 100-200 words in the English version).